jainshilpi/Expresso/README.md

 ```bash
 getremoteskimcommand.sh DY ChargeFlip $PWD/SampleFiles/DYFiles_example.txt TTH
 ```
+This will give you the command you need to run to submit condor jobs to skim remote files that are stated in $PWD/SampleFiles/DYFiles_example.txt

 ## Sanity checks on Skimmed files

-There is Info.csv stored in the Skim output folder, that has information on which files at ran on, how many events in total and how many passed, and the name of the corresponding output file.
+There is Info.csv stored in the Skim output folder, that has information on which files the Skimmer ran on, how many events in total and how many passed, and the name of the corresponding output file.
 You can run these commands, to extract information from Info.csv

 ```bash
 ReadInfocsv <location of Info.csv>
 ```

-This will give you the command you need to run to submit condor jobs to skim remote files that are stated in $PWD/SampleFiles/DYFiles_example.txt